Table of Contents

 - Retention: Subscriber-Customer Stats, Subscriber Retention

 - Referral: Overall Like and Share Stats, Inbound “Recommended” video traffic

 By dividing up your YouTube analytics into the six levers of growth, you’re able to identify which areas need some work easily.
 One of the best ways to start measuring your YouTube analytics is with VIDIQ, a Google Chrome extension that helps you measure YouTube performance on your browser.

 The secret to saving time in your content creation process is content repurposing.
 Taking one piece of content and turning it into long-form content can extend the life of your ideas and even give you new pieces of content in the process.

-Let’s use one of our recent articles, 4 B2B Lead Generation Strategies for Business Growth in 2021, as an example.
+Let’s use one of our recent articles, 4 B2B Lead Generation Strategies for Business Growth, as an example.
 Instead of repurposing that one article into one video with the same title, my team could do a video on each of the four ideas.

 In practice, all the information in that one article could be four YouTube videos titled: